-Trade practices and infrastructure
+Trade and Infrastructure Opportunities

 Sweden exports motor vehicles, machinery, chemicals, pulp and wood, paper products, iron and steel products.
 Other major industries include pharmaceuticals, telecommunications, precision equipment, industrial machines, home goods and appliances.
 Imports include petroleum and its products, machinery, motor vehicles, chemicals, iron and steel and clothing.